Policies for integrity

 These priorities are broken down into the following fields of action

 - good governance

 - combatting violence

-Cooperation between the EU and key international bodies such as the International Olympic Committee (IOC) and the Council of Europe is also key to tackle cross-border issues such as gambling, corruption and match-fixing.
+Cooperation between the EU and international bodies such as the International Olympic Committee (IOC) and the Council of Europe is essential to tackle cross-border issues such as gambling, corruption and match-fixing.